danbev/learning-iot/doc/microbit.md

 ### BBC Microbit v2.0
-This device contains a 64 MHz Arm Context-M4 with FPU, 512 KB Flash, and 128 KB RAM.
+This device contains a 64 MHz Arm Cortex-M4 with FPU, 512 KB Flash, and 128 KB RAM.

+The system-on-chip (SoC) that is on this device is from Nordic Semiconductors and is nRF52833, which contains the 64MHz Arm Cortex-M4, a BLE

+This [page](https://tech.microbit.org/hardware/#overview) contains a nice overview of the microbit.

 When connected to a computer it identifies as a USB storage device.
 ```console